pjcv89/fasttext_inference/README.md

 ```bash
 docker run --name inference -p 8080:8888 -v $PWD:/fasttext_inference fasttext_inference:0.1
 ```
 Jupyter will be launched and you can go to [http://localhost:8080/](http://localhost:8080/).
 You should copy the token displayed in the command line and paste it in the jupyter welcome page.
-You will be able to see the files contained in this repo, including the notebook, which you can open to start executing code.
+You will be able to see the files contained in this repo., including the notebook, which you can open to start executing code.

 ## Files and folders

 The following files are provided:

 - ``Dockerfile``: The Dockerfile to build the image.
-- ``classifier.py``: Python file with required functions to construct the UDF's and called by the Python script.
+- ``classifier.py``: Python file with required functions to construct the UDF's and called by the ``inference.py`` Python script.
-- ``inference.py``: Python script to be executed via `spark-submit`.
+- ``inference.py``: Python script relative to the UDF's approach, to be executed via `spark-submit`.
+- ``inference_mapp.py``: Python script relative to the RDD's mapPartitions approach, to be executed via `spark-submit`.
+- ``00_Input_Data.ipynb``: Notebook that shows how the input Parquet file was generated.
-- ``Prototypes_and_tests.ipynb``: The development notebook which contains some prototyping code for the Python script and some performance tests.
-You can view the notebook with Jupyter Notebook Viewer [here](https://nbviewer.jupyter.org/github/pjcv89/fasttext_inference/blob/master/Prototypes_and_tests.ipynb).
+- The following notebooks, which contain some prototyping code for the Python scripts and some performance tests.
+Names are self-explanatory.

+1. ``01_Standard_UDFs.ipynb``:
+2. ``02_Pandas_UDFs.ipynb``:
+3. ``03_RDDs_mapPartitions.ipynb``:

 The following folders are present:
-- */data*: It contains the  `test` and `spark_input` text files.
-The latter is just the unlabeled version of the former, and ready for inference.
-It also contains the folder */spark_output* where output files will be persisted after executing the Python script.
+- `/data`: It contains the  `test` and `test_unlabeled` text files, where the latter is just the unlabeled version of the former.
+It also contains `/input.parquet` folder where the input Parquet file built from `test_unlabeled` and ready for inference is located, and `/output.parquet`folder where the output Parquet file  with predictions will be persisted after executing any of the Python scripts.
-- */models*: It contains the already trained fastText model, called `ft_tuned.ftz`
+- `/models`: It contains the already trained fastText model, called `ft_tuned.ftz`

 ## Resources